RagnarokOS/distrib/CHROOT-INSTALL.md

     # apt-get install hardened-malloc

-On first boot, you can either enable the pre-compiled binary via init:
+You can either enable the pre-compiled binary via init:

     # update-rc.d hardened_malloc defaults
-    # /etc/init.d/hardened_malloc start

-or recompile the package using march=native and the variant of your choice (light, medium or strong):
+or recompile the package using march=native and the variant of your choice (light, medium or strong) if the `devel` set is installed:

     # cd /usr/src
     # tar xvf hardened_malloc.tgz